-The Willa Kim Costume Design Scholarship will provide exceptionally talented costume designers who are enrolled in a university or professional training program with the opportunity to supplement their fine arts training in drawing and painting.
-Allowable expenses include: tuition, registration fees and supplies for the additional fine arts training.
+The Willa Kim Costume Design Scholarship will provide exceptionally talented costume designers who are enrolled in a university or professional training program with the opportunity to supplement their fine arts training in hand-drawing and painting.
 Funds cannot be used for required curriculum at the applicant’s college, university or professional training program.

-Eligible applicants must submit their applications and digital portfolio through TCG's Online Application Portal no later than the listed deadlines.
+Eligible applicants must submit their applications and digital portfolio through TCG's Online Application Portal no later than the deadline listed below.

 Applicants must meet the following requirements:

-- Be currently enrolled and in good standing at a college, university or professional training program for the duration of the fellowship period July 1, 2019—June 30, 2020
+- Be currently enrolled and in good standing at a college, university or professional training program for the duration of the fellowship period June 1, 2020 - June 30, 2021

 Selection Process & Criteria: